dejbug/cathy/README.md

 For now you play this by loading a new problem (MB-click) then scrolling down one tick (MWHEEL) and thinking. :P

 The controls in the sidepanel are only rudimentary.

+# related

+The server seems to have been offline for some time [discussion1] (https://lichess.org/forum/general-chess-discussion/chess-tactics-server-httpchessemraldnet) but with occasional reappearances?  [discussion2](https://www.chess.com/forum/view/general/chess-tactics-server2).